-The enacting legislation requires the Department of Information Technology (DIT) to make all applications publicly available by posting on the department's website for a period of 10 calendar-days prior to award.
-During the 10- calendar day period, any interested party may submit comments to the Secretary of DIT concerning any pending application.
-A provider of broadband services may submit a protest of any application on the grounds the proposed project covers an area where broadband service exists, as defined within the GREAT Program.
+The enacting GREAT legislation typically requires the Department of Information Technology (DIT) to make GREAT applications publicly available by posting on the department's website for a period of 30 calendar-days prior to award.
+During the 30- calendar day period, any interested party may submit comments to the Secretary of DIT concerning pending applications.
+A provider of broadband services may submit a protest of an application on the grounds the proposed project covers an area where broadband service exists, as defined within the GREAT Program.
 This is the only criteria by which an application may be challenged.